dereuromark/cakephp-cache/docs/README.md

 ## Enabling the Cache lookup

 ### Middleware
-In your `/src/Application.php` add the middleware right after the the assets for example:
+In your `/src/Application.php` add the Cache middleware right after the the assets one for example:
 ```php
 	/**
 	 * @param \Cake\Http\MiddlewareQueue $middleware The middleware queue to setup.